 This might not be what you want to hear when starting a business, but it’s definitely something you need to.
 Not fun, but true, there’s a good chance your brilliant idea will fail.
 There’s an upside though, you don’t necessarily have to fail.
 You can beat the odds and be that future inspirational story we read about.

-Together we’ll not only tackle business failure from the tragic cases but from the small engines that could too.
+Together we’ll not only tackle business failure from these tragic cases but from the small engines that could too.
 We’ll be balancing our analysis by looking at lessons from entrepreneurs who beat insurmountable odds to succeed.
 Because we all love a good success story, the lesson should stick a bit better with these cases.

 “If you fail to plan you plan to fail” Benjamin Franklin

-This adage just rolls so well off the tongue it’s easy to repeat it a hundred times without letting it’s meaning sink in.
+This adage just rolls so well off the tongue it’s easy to repeat it a hundred times without letting its meaning sink in.
 A good business plan can set you well on your way to dealing with the points on this list.

 It’ll pretty much guarantee you don’t fail or make sure you don’t invest in a business doomed to fail.
 Maybe guarantee is a bit of a stretch, but it’ll go a long way.
 Even with limited skills as an entrepreneur, a business plan can help you start and grow your business successfully.

 Coupled with a good company profile, it’ll form the basis for your communication with all your stakeholders.
-A well-planned business immediately makes it clear the impact you intend to have, on clients, investors, employees and it’s the greater community.
+A well-planned business immediately makes it clear the impact you intend to have, on clients, investors, employees and the greater community.

 If you can’t find a compelling impact to propose, don’t bother starting, your business will fail.
 Good products and services don’t succeed, the value proposition they carry is what people go for.

 With your impact in mind, you can then plan for what you want to bring to life.
-You can understand what talent, and funding will be needed.
-Without any sort of plan, it’s easy to just get the most of what you can and fall into the traps of early business funding.
+You can understand what talent and funding will be needed.
+Without any sort of plan, it’s easy to just get the most out of what you can and fall into the traps of early business funding.